-The Israel Resource Card on Herzl can provide basic information for campers to learn about the founder of Modern Zionism.
-Explain that just like Herzl combined the ingredients needed to establish the State of Israel, campers will get a chance to mix a variety of things that add up to their shared notions of Israel.
+The Israel Resource Card on Herzl can provide basic information for participants to learn about the founder of Modern Zionism.
+Explain that just like Herzl combined the ingredients needed to establish the State of Israel, participants will get a chance to mix a variety of things that add up to their shared notions of Israel.

-Split campers into groups.
-Each group should have a counselor to help guide the creative and filming process.
+Split participants into groups.
+Each group should have a leader or facilitator to help guide the creative and filming process.

 Challenge each group to create a segment of a cooking show.
-But this is no ordinary cooking show: The dish they are cooking is Israel.
+But this is no ordinary cooking show-the dish they are cooking up is Israel.

-To be clear, campers aren't cooking Israeli delicacies; they won't be making falafel or shakshuka.
-Rather, they'll be challenged to cook up THE STATE OF ISRAEL-just like Herzl did!
+To be clear, participants aren't cooking Israeli delicacies; they won't be making falafel or shakshuka.
+Rather, they'll be challenged to cook up The State of Israel-just like Herzl did!
 Encourage them to think creatively, and to use all of their senses: What ingredients will they need?
 What does it taste like?
 Smell like?
 Feel like in your hands?
 In your mouth?